The information on this page will help you understand your duties as an Executor.

 This summary is not intended to be all encompassing and does not cover any further duties that may be involved should complications arise with the estate.

-Connelly-McKinley encourages you to consider the advice and counsel of an attorney.
-If you do have not already retained attorney and require one, please refer to your local Yellow Pages under "Lawyers".
+*Connelly-McKinley encourages you to consider the advice and counsel of an attorney.
+If you do have not already retained attorney and require one, check online or ask a trusted friend for recommendations

 - Locate and review will